 Format SD card

 If you tried using a different memory card on your Samsung Galaxy S10/S10+, and it worked fine, there is one more solution you should try – format your SD card.
 Before formatting the card, ensure you back up the data first.
-The process will erase all the data inside.
+This process will erase all the data inside.

 1. Place the SD card on your Samsung Galaxy S10/S10+ correctly